TestMasters LSAT Course offerings in Pocahontas, Arkansas

 As students work through the LSAT prep materials outside of class they can contact our Academic Assistance department and receive a written response within 24 hours.

-When I sign up for the full-length TestMasters LSAT course in Pocahontas what do I get?
+When I sign up for the Weekend TestMasters LSAT course in Pocahontas what do I get?

 One week prior to the first class meeting students enrolled in the TestMasters Pocahontas Weekend LSAT Course will be shipped their course textbook.
 They will also be able to access their pre-course diagnostic exam on the Online Resource Center in order to download, print, and take it prior to the first lesson.
 After their course, students can score their supplemental diagnostic exams online to receive detailed statistical analysis about their performance.

 If I am enrolled in the Pocahontas class, is it possible to make up a diagnostic exam?

 Students who can’t make a scheduled diagnostic exam have a few alternatives if they would like to make up the test.
 First, they can self administer the test using our virtual proctor or another accurate timer.
 Second, students can use one of their audit passes to attend a different classes’ scheduled exam on a different day.

 I want to get started with my LSAT prep as soon as possible.
 Is it advisable to study LSAT questions on my own before taking the TestMasters LSAT course?

 Any student who is interested in signing up for the TestMasters LSAT course should not begin studying for the LSAT on their own or with any other LSAT prep courses.
 The TestMasters course is designed to allow students to absorb the TestMasters techniques and strategies by working through a vast amount of material.
 Students may pick up bad habits by studying on their own or working with other companies’ LSAT preparation materials.